USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch04_model_inputs.md

 ### {gc|ae|nr|tr}_matrix.nml: Species namelist files
 [Return to Table 4-1](#matrix_nml_t)

-Used by: BCON, CCTM, ICON, CHEMMECH
+Used by: CCTM, CHEMMECH

 Namelist look-up tables for different classes of simulated pollutants are used to define the parameters of different model species during the execution of the CMAQ programs.
 Gas-phase (gc), aerosol (ae), non-reactive (nr), and tracer (tr) species namelist files contain parameters for the model species that are included in these different classifications.
 The species namelist files are used to control how the different CMAQ programs and processes handle the model species.
 The namelist files define the following processes for each model species:

+-   Initial conditions – which initial condition species is the pollutant mapped to; if not specified, this will default to the species name.
+-   IC Factor – if the pollutant is mapped to an initial condition species, uniformly apply a scaling factor to the concentrations.
+-   Boundary conditions – which boundary condition species is the pollutant mapped to; if not specified, this will default to the species name.
+-   BC Factor – if the pollutant is mapped to a boundary condition species, uniformly apply a scaling factor to the concentrations.
 -   Deposition velocity – which (if any) deposition velocity is the deposition velocity for the pollutant mapped to; allowed velocities are specified within the model source code.
 -   Deposition velocity factor – if the pollutant is mapped to a deposition velocity, uniformly apply a scaling factor to this velocity.
--   Initial condition– which initial condition species is the pollutant mapped to; if not specified, this will default to the species name.
--   IC Factor – if the pollutant is mapped to an initial condition species, uniformly apply a scaling factor to the concentrations.
--   Boundary condition – which boundary condition species is the pollutant mapped to; if not specified, this will default to the species name.
--   BC Factor – if the pollutant is mapped to a boundary condition species, uniformly apply a scaling factor to the concentrations.
--   Scavenging - which (if any) species is the pollutant mapped to; Allowed scavenging surrogates are specified within the model source code.
+-   Scavenging - which (if any) species is the pollutant mapped to; Allowed scavenging surrogates are specified within the model source code ("[hlconst.F](../../CCTM/src/cloud/acm_ae6/hlconst.F)").
 -   Scavenging factor - if the pollutant is mapped to a species for scavenging, uniformly apply a scaling factor to the scavenging rate.
 -   Gas-to-aerosol conversion – which (if any) aerosol chemistry species does the gas phase pollutant concentration go into for transformation from the gas-phase to the aerosol-phase.
+Allowed gas-to-aerosol surrogates are specified within the model source code ("[PRECURSOR_DATA.F](../../CCTM/src/aero/aero6/PRECURSOR_DATA.F)")
 -   Gas-to-aqueous Surrogate – which (if any) cloud chemistry species does the gas pollutant concentration go into for simulating chemistry within cloud water.
+Allowed gas-to-aqueous surrogates are specified within the model source code and depends on the cloud model/aqueous chemistry being used (for example, for the acm_ae6, see "[AQ_DATA.F](../../CCTM/src/cloud/acm_ae6/AQ_DATA.F)").
 -   Aerosol-to-aqueous Surrogate – which (if any) cloud chemistry species does the aerosol pollutant concentration go into for simulating chemistry within cloud water.
+Allowed aerosol-to-aqueous surrogates are specified within the model source code and depends on the cloud model/aqueous chemistry being used (for example, for the acm_ae6, see "[AQ_DATA.F](../../CCTM/src/cloud/acm_ae6/AQ_DATA.F)").
 -   Transport – is the pollutant transported by advection and diffusion in the model?
 -   Dry deposition – Write the pollutant to the dry deposition output file?
 -   Wet deposition – Write the pollutant to the wet deposition output file?